Mobile Robot Exploration Without Maps via Out-of-Distribution Deep Reinforcement Learning: INTRODUCTION

 \section{INTRODUCTION}

-Autonomous Mobile Robots (AMRs) of all forms such as wheeled ground vehicles, quadrupeds and humanoids are beneficial tools for a wide variety of tasks in agriculture, manufacturing, disaster response, military and extraterrestrial planetary exploration \cite{alatise2020review, siegwart2011introduction}.
-Once robust and reliable, these robots have the potential to transform the economy, and vastly improve humanity’s capabilities.
-Operation in new, dynamically changing environments without prior maps that may be GPS denied such as caves and lave tubes on Mars, unknown buildings, contested military regions and areas effected by natural disasters such as fire or earthquake remains an unsolved problem \cite{zghair2021one}.
+Autonomous Mobile Robots (AMRs) such as wheeled vehicles, quadrupeds, and humanoids are beneficial for a range of tasks in agriculture, manufacturing, disaster response, Search and Rescue (SAR), military, and extraterrestrial exploration.
+Operation in new, dynamic, GPS-denied environments without prior maps such as caves, lava tubes on Mars, unknown buildings, contested regions, or disaster areas remains an unsolved problem (\cite{zghair2021one}).